jtassia/You-Dont-Know-JS/up & going/ch2.md

 `typeof null` is an interesting case, because it errantly returns `"object"`, when you'd expect it to return `"null"`.

-**Warning:** This is a long-standing bug in JS, but one which is likely never going to be fixed.
-Too much code on the web relies on the bug and thus fixing it would cause a lot more bugs!
+**Warning:** This is a long-standing bug in JS, but one that is likely never going to be fixed.
+Too much code on the Web relies on the bug and thus fixing it would cause a lot more bugs!

 Also, note `a = undefined`.
 We're explicitly setting `a` to this `undefined` value, but that is behaviorally no different from a variable that has no value set yet, like with the `var a;` line at the top of the snippet.
-A variable can get to this "undefined" value state in several different ways, including functions which return no values and usage of the `void` operator.
+A variable can get to this "undefined" value state in several different ways, including functions that return no values and usage of the `void` operator.

 ### Objects